Building Height Standards Review

 Leigh Woolley prepared a Building Height Standards Review, which was used by the City of Hobart to develop a report – Central Hobart Building Height Standards Review Project - Proposed Planning Scheme Amendments.
 The report presents the outcomes of the review and outlines appropriate maximum (non-discretionary) height limits for inclusion in the Hobart Interim Planning Scheme 2015 (HIPS 2015) and the Sullivans Cove Planning Scheme 1997 (SCPS 1997).

-Following its meeting held on Monday 3 September, the Council has now received the Building Height Standards Review and Proposed Planning Scheme Amendments and endorsed these reports to be released for community engagement from 5 September 2018 until 17 October.
+The Building Height Standards Review and Proposed Planning Scheme Amendments reports have been endorsed by the Council to be released for community engagement from 5 September 2018 until 17 October.

 Suggested planning scheme amendments